Kite Man: Fictional character biography

 Charles "Chuck" Brown is a man who armed himself with kite weapons to be used to commit acts of evil.
 He flies with a big kite strapped to himself or in a kite plane.
 He also uses an array of specialty kites to overwhelm his enemies and commit crimes.

 In his first appearance (which he announces), in Batman #133, he first drops tear gas from his kite to steal a precious ruby then frees mobster Big Bill Collins, nearly killing Robin along the way and capturing Batman.
 Leaving mobsters to guard Batman's room, on his return Kite Man is defeated when Robin returns, frees Batman and they use his own amazing Kite weapons against him, leaving a Kite Plane trophy on the Batcave wall.

 Writer Len Wein brought him back in a story about payroll heists.

 Hawkman, Hawkgirl, and Zatanna confront him again, in Hawkman's title.
-His real name is revealed, as well as a childhood fascination with kites.
-He is victorious and jumps into a tree.
+His real name is revealed.
+Zatanna defeats him in midair, and he falls into a tree and exclaims "Rats!"

-Kite Man is one of many criminals to take advantage of the supervillain-friendly atmosphere of the fictional country of Zandia.
+Kite Man is one of many criminals to take advantage of the supervillain-friendly atmosphere of the country Zandia.
 He ends up joining its sports team and later becomes involved in a fight against an invading troop of superheroes.

-In Infinite Crisis, Joker reports that Brown was thrown off Wayne Tower without his kite by Deathstroke, after he refused to join the new Secret Society of Super Villains.
+In Infinite Crisis, Joker reports that Brown was thrown off Wayne Tower without his kite by Deathstroke after refusing to join the Secret Society of Super Villains.
+In 52, Kite Man is revealed to have survived, but is killed by Bruno Mannheim.

-Brown, however, survives his fall and reaches some low rank in the post-Crisis Gotham City's underworld in the pages of the weekly series 52.
-He is captured alongside Sewer King, Dawson, Lamelle, The Squid and Mirage.
-As with the other prisoners, Kite Man is killed and eaten by Bruno Mannheim upon refusing to side with him.